19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 (2) Those powers are also exercisable where the High Court is satisfied —

-(a) that a person has been officially informed under section 122(6) of the Criminal Procedure Code (Cap.
-68) that he may be prosecuted for a drug trafficking offence or a serious offence, as the case may be; or
+(a) that a person has been informed under section 23(1) of the Criminal Procedure Code 2010 that he may be prosecuted for a drug trafficking offence or a serious offence, as the case may be; or

 [15/2010 wef 02/01/2011]